VasLem/optwps/README.md

-# fast_wps
+# optwps

 A high-performance Python package for computing Window Protection Score (WPS) from BAM files, designed for cell-free DNA (cfDNA) analysis.

 ## Overview

-`fast_wps` is a fast and efficient tool for calculating Window Protection Scores from aligned sequencing reads.
+`optwps` is a fast and efficient tool for calculating Window Protection Scores from aligned sequencing reads.
 WPS is a metric used in cell-free DNA analysis to identify nucleosome positioning and protected regions by analyzing fragment coverage patterns.

 ## Features